BrucesHobbies/radonMaster/README.md

     pDeltaLowSide  = 0.4    # delta inches water column
     pDeltaHighSide = 0.4    # delta inches water column
     pLowPressAlert = 0.5    # Abs value in case auto calibration is off

+# Enable Wave Plus (optional)

+## Bluetooth Library for AirThings WavePlus (optional)
+If you will be connecting to the AirThings WavePlus using Bluetooth on the RPI, you will not need to install any hardware, but you will need to install the “bluepy” library.

+    sudo pip3 install bluepy

+Once the library is installed verify that Bluetooth is powered on using the “show” command from bluetoothctl.

+    sudo bluetootctl
+    [bluetooth]# power on
+    [bluetooth]# show
+    [bluetooth]# exit

+Verify that bluetooth is powered on.
+If the library fails to install or Bluetooth fails to power up, radonMaster.py should recognize that and will continue to read the Honeywell pressure sensor for the radon mitigation fan vacuum.
+By default, reading the Airthings WavePlus is set off.
+See more about this under “Configuration of alert monitor and logger for Airthings WavePlus”.

+## Configuration of Alert Monitor and Logger for Airthings WavePlus (optional)
+To enable logging and monitoring and logging of an Airthings Wave Plus change the following variable in radonMaster.py to the following:

+    AIRTHINGS = 1      # Default = 0, which is monitoring and logging disabled

+For Bluetooth, “radonMaster.py” will need to run as super user (sudo) to have sufficient privileges to access the bluetooth hardware.

+    sudo python3 radonMaster.py

+radonMaster reads the WavePlus every 15 minutes but the WavePlus updates the radon measurements once an hour so the radon measurements will be unchanged while the temperature, humidity, and other sensors update more frequently.
+It is normal to lose a few measurements a day due to radio interference or collision with a smart phone app reading the WavePlus.

+radonMaster.py will find any WavePlus sensors within Bluetooth range.
+The program assumes only a single WavePlus.
+If there are more than one WavePlus, comment out the find_wave function and type in the serial number found on the back of the WavePlus.
+Inside “wave.py” are a number of variables that can be changed.
+It is recommended to leave them at their default values.

+    #
+    # Airthings updated notification brackets
+    #
+    radonBrackets = ((4.0,"Red"),(2.7,"Yellow"),(0.0,"Green"))
+    vocBrackets   = ((2000.0,"Red"),(250.0,"Yellow"),(0.0,"Green"))
+    co2Brackets   =  ((2000.0,"Red"),(800.0,"Yellow"),(250.0,"Poor"),(0.0,"Good"))
+    #humidityBrackets are a separate function
+    tempBrackets  = ((77.0,"Red"),(64.0,"Green"),(-99.9,"Blue"))

+    THROTTLE_TIME = 24*60*60    # seconds

+# Plotting Log Files
+Simply open a new terminal window.
+Switch to the directory.

+    python3 radonMasterPlot.py

+Use the buttons on the bottom of the plot windows to zoom and pan to the specific months, weeks, days, or hours of interest.

 # Auto Start at Boot
 Type the following command: